-Utype : Obs.Access.Size Type : integer unit: kbyte Utype : EpnResponse.File_info.Access_estsize UCD : phys.size;meta.file (TBC with CDS)
+Utype : Obs.Access.Size Type : integer unit : kbyte Utype : EpnResponse.File_info.Access_estsize UCD : phys.size;meta.file (phys does not seem appropriate here, TBC)

 The access_estsize field provides an order of magnitude (in kilobytes) of the file available via the corresponding URL.
 It is intended to provide an indication that can help to tune download functionalities in an application, depending on data volume and transfer bit rate.